Ask the Experts: Slab leak FAQs with Luis Mascareno

 Q: In your experience do insurance companies tend to cover the cost associated with the slab leak?

 A: I get this question more than any other: it really all depends on your insurance company and the type of coverage you have.
-But in my experience, insurance companies typically cover the cost of the slab leak location and the cost to repair any damage the leak may have caused.
+But in my experience, insurance companies typically cover the cost of the slab leak location (service to accurately identify where pipe under slab is leaking) and the cost to repair any damage the leak may have caused (in most cases, repair to drywall and/or flooring).
 Since I do this so often, I am used to working with the insurance companies to get them all of the information they need in order to determine what they can cover.
 Customers like that we can take care of the leak right away and work with the insurance company while we’re doing it to take that burden off of their shoulders.

 Q: What are the different types of repair options for slab leaks and what are the benefits to each?